Planning for your arteriovenous graft and care of your graft after surgery

 What is an arteriovenous graft?

-Diagram of an arteriovenous graft in your arm
+An arteriovenous graft in the upper arm

-An arteriovenous graft
+An arteriovenous graft in the upper thigh

 How will I be assessed to plan a graft?